MP Estate Planning UK

 The Purpose of Inheritance Tax

-Inheritance tax plays a crucial role in the UK’s financial landscape, serving multiple purposes that impact both the government and individual families.
-As we explore the reasons behind this tax, it becomes clear that its implications extend far beyond mere revenue generation.
+Inheritance Tax serves several purposes within the UK’s fiscal framework.
+As we explore the reasons behind this tax, it becomes clear that its implications extend well beyond simple revenue collection.

 Funding Public Services